windyashes/redux-feedback-form/INSTRUCTIONS.md

 The button on each page that moves you to the next page needs `data-testid="next"` on every page.
 This includes the submit button!

 The input used to collect the scores/feedback on each page needs a `data-testid="input"`

+Each step of the process needs to have the appropriate label.
+So if you are on the feeling step, the text of `feeling` must be on the page someplace.
+Same for all views: feeling, understanding, support, comments, review, thank you

 ## STRETCH GOALS